 The courses within the Screen and Media VET CEC are competency-based courses.
-The Board of Studies and the AQTF requires that a competency-based approach to assessment be used.
+The Board of Studies and the VET Quality Framework (formerly referred to as the AQTF) requires that a competency-based approach to assessment be used.
 Assessment must meet the requirements of the Screen and Media Training Package (CUF07).